 She has a Bachelor of Science in Management from Tulane University and a Master of Business Administration from Texas Christian University.

-Pierre has been a member of the Group Executive Committee since 2005.
+Cathy Desquesses has been Sodexo’s Chief People Officer and a member of the Executive Committee since July 2018.

 CEO Energy & Resources worldwide

 Nicolas Japy is CEO of Energy & Resources Worldwide and also heads up all of Sodexo’s On-Site Services operations in Africa, the Middle East and Russia.
 He has been a member of Sodexo’s Executive Committee since 2005.Under his leadership,Sodexo has become the world’s No. 2 performer in the Energy & Resources segment, with a considerable footprint in emerging countries.

 Nicolas joined Sodexo in 1991 as Director of its Congo Brazzaville subsidiary.
 After two years in that position, he was appointed Director of Sodexo’s business in Saudi Arabia, where he significantly improved the performance of this historic subsidiary.
 In 1997, he took the leadership of all of Sodexo’s operations in Africa, with responsibility for establishing growth and development on the continent.

 After seven years with Sodexo, Nicolas briefly left to take a position as Operations Director with Club Med in the USA.
 He returned to Sodexo in 2001 to run its Remote Site business, where he redefined the strategy, unified teams around the Company’s values and achieved profitable growth.